bepronetwork/web-network/README.md

 $ npm run dev
 ```

-and start a script to lister pastenvets from blockchain:
+and start a script to listen past events from blockchain:

 ```bash
 $ npm run schedules